josh-collinsworth/joco-sveltekit/src/lib/content/posts/productivity.md

 - For a third: LLM output is non-deterministic, and while that may not matter in many cases, it means any given implementation may be different every time.
 You either believe all implementations are essentially equal (which seems unreasonable), or you believe that matters.

 - But mostly: a human will inevitably have a more comprehensive understanding of the organization, the team, the problem space, the history, the users, and so on.
 An LLM's context window is only so wide, and it's unlikely to reliably account for all of those things that may exist entirely _outside_ the codebase and in the real world.
-Best-case: a human will need to actively provide all that context, and that's not a scalable approach.
+Best-case: a human will need to actively provide all that context, and that's not a very scalable approach.

 At this point, LLM enthusiasts might argue that humans make mistakes, too.
 It's not as though we've ever been perfect, either.